Being Framed

 “In 1979, a police station in North London branched out to specialise in peculiar crimes.
 Leading the investigations was Detective Chief Inspector (DCI) Dean Wilson, who dedicated his whole life to fighting what the traditional, prevailing criminal justice system would consider “petty offences and misdemeanours”.
 From a young age, DCI Wilson took minor wrongdoings very seriously.
 Once Head of the Department of Marginalised Cases (DMC), he went above and beyond to fight any form of uncalled-for behaviour, confronting those who breached the established social codes of conduct.
 From secret gatherings and heated arguments with next-door neighbours, to stolen and broken possessions, it was his duty to handle the disputes between members of the community, treating each case equally and fairly.”

-Driven by mystery and deception, Being Framed is a multilayered project that explores the ideas of speculative documentary by questioning photography’s ambivalent status between fact and fiction within a narrative of imagined crimes, investigated by protagonist police detective DCI Dean Wilson.
+Driven by mystery and deception, Being Framed is a multi-layered project that explores ideas of speculative documentary and questions photography’s ambivalent status between fact and fiction within a narrative of imagined crimes, investigated by protagonist police detective DCI Dean Wilson.

 Using Format